elenaferr0/study-leave-doc-generator/api/template/template.typ

   if activity == "lectures" { 1 } else { 0 }
     + if activity == "oral-exam" { 1 } else { 0 }
     + if activity == "written-exam" { 1 } else { 0 }
-    + if activity == "office-hours" { 1 } else { 0 }
+    + if activity == "office-hours-meeting" { 1 } else { 0 }
     <= 1,
-  message: "At most one of lectures, oral-exam, written-exam, office-hours can be true.", )
+  message: "At most one of lectures, oral-exam, written-exam, office-hours-meeting can be true.", )

 // Styling and layout